ScottChapman/WWCloudFunctions/README.md

   - `bx wsk action get WatsonWorkspace/Webhook --url`
 - Paste this into your App as your Webhook URL.
 NOTE: URL decode any coding (e.g. change %40 => @).
 Add the Webhook Secret to your PackageParmeters.json and update with
   - `bx wsk package update WatsonWorkspace -P PackageParameters.json`.
 - Create the triggers for the events.
-These are defined in the `PackageParameters.js`.
-  - `bx wsk trigger create WWOwnEvent`
+  - `bx wsk trigger create WWApplicationEvents`
-  - `bx wsk trigger create WWOthersEvent`
+  - `bx wsk trigger create WWWebhookEvents`
   - `bx wsk trigger create WWActionSelected`
   - `bx wsk trigger create WWButtonSelected`